desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/fit-psf-before-listed-fix-CAMERA-EXPID.rst

 :Regex: ``fit-psf-before-listed-fix-[brz][0-9]-[0-9]{8}\.fits``
 :File Type: FITS, 998 KB

-See :doc:`the psfnight-CAMERA-NIGHT documentation <../../../calibnight/NIGHT/psfnight-CAMERA-NIGHT>` for a description of the PSF file content.
+See the :doc:`psfnight-CAMERA-NIGHT documentation <../../../calibnight/NIGHT/psfnight-CAMERA-NIGHT>` for a description of the PSF file content.

 Four different PSF files are written per camera for each arc lamp exposure: